frontpage.

 Based on the tributary documentation, I understand that tributary embeds kafka consumers into duckdb.
 This makes duckdb the main process that you run to perform consumption.
 I think that this makes creating stream processing POCs very accessible.
 It looks like it is quite easy to start streaming data into duckdb.
 What I don't see is a full story around Devops, operations, testing, configuration as code etc.

 SQLFlow is a service that embeds DuckDB as the storage and processing brains.
 Because of this, we're able to offer metrics, testing utilities, pipelines as code, and all the other DevOps utilities that are necessary to run a huge number of streaming instances 24x7.
-I have almost 20 years experience running high throughput distributed systems with high uptime, and SQLFlow is created as a tool that I'm comfortable with running in production in high availability contexts :)
+SQLFlow was created as a tool that I wish I had to for simple stream processing in production in high availability contexts :)

 Nice!
 Thanks for the context, it's great to know!